 Review: An Offer From A Gentleman by Julia Quinn

-I received this book for free from Purchased in exchange for an honest review.
+Disclosure: I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.
+This post contains affiliate links.
+That means we receive a small commission at no cost to you from any purchases you make through these links.

-An Offer From A Gentleman
+An Offer From A Gentleman by Julia Quinn

 I’ll be quite honest… I didn’t think much of Benedict before this book.
 Like many of the ton, I saw him as Number Two of the Bridgertons and now, I love him.
 He wasn’t mentioned often in the previous books, so I was looking forward to Colin’s book much more than Benedict’s.